Dambulla Cave Temples, Sri Lanka

 We arrived at the Dambulla Cave Temples in the late afternoon.
 Our driver, Aslam, introduced us to our guide, a middle aged wiry Sri Lankan, who we quickly learned possessed a passionate wealth of knowledge about Buddhism and the Cave Temples.

 Dambulla Cave Temples is one of the largest cave temple complexes in SE Asia.
 It is also well visited as a pilgrimage site.
 In one cave our guide asked, “why do you think there are so many Buddhas side by side lining the walls of this cave?”
-Being the clueless, non-Buddhist Westerner that I am, I wondered the same thing!
 It’s very simple.
 This is so that there are plenty of Buddhas for the pilgrims to pray to.
 While it was nice to be there when it wasn’t very crowded, being witness to hundreds of pilgrims would have been an amazing experience.

 Background and History